 (Courtesy: YouTube/ 20th Century Fox)

-With the recent release of Marvel Entertainment’s Captain Marvel and a historic box office weekend for Avengers: Endgame (the film grossed $356 million over three days), we were inspired to write about our favorite female superheroes, old and new, who continue to empower future generations of young women.
+With the release of Marvel Entertainment’s Captain Marvel and a historic box office weekend for Avengers: Endgame (the film grossed $356 million over three days), we were inspired to write about our favorite female superheroes, old and new, who continue to empower future generations of young women.

 Rockette Hannah S.